-Other recent approved legislation concerning the Koele Project District include the following ordinances (effective August 13, 1992):
+Other recent approved legislation concerning the Koele Project District include the following ordinances (effective August 13, 1992) :

-- Ordinance No. 2138, Bill No. 35: Amending Ord.
-No. 1306 (1983), the Lanai Community Plan and Land Use Map, to change the Community Plan designation use map from Aq and Conservation to include adjacent parcels to the northern and eastern boundaries to the existing Roele Project District. - Ordinance No. 2139, Bill No. 36: Amending Title 19, Maul County Code, pertaining to PD-L/2 (Koele Project District) .
-Amendments to Golf Course PD-L/1 are also - Conditional Zoning in PD-L/2 by extending the area of the Koele Project District of 1986 of the 19
+- Ordinance No. 2138, Bill No. 35; Amending Ord.
+No. 1306 (1983), the Lanai Community Plas and Land Use Map, to change the Community Plan designation use map from Ag and Conservation to include adjacent parcels to the northern and eastern boundaries to the existing Koele Project District. - Ordinance No. 2139, Bill No. 36: Amending Title 19, Maui County Code, pertaining to PD-L/2 (Koele Project - Maul County Code, pertaining to PD-L/2 (Koele Project District).
+Amendments to Golf Course PD-L/1 are also included in the ordinance.

+c) Ordinance No. 2140, Bill No. 27; Establishes Conditional Zoning in PD-L/2 by extending the area of the Koele Project District of 1986, 128.